UndeadDemidov/k3d-argocd-sandbox/README.md

 **What it does:**

-- Retrieves the public key from the Sealed Secrets controller
+- Retrieves the public key from the Sealed Secrets controller running in the `workload` namespace
-- Saves it to `secrets/managed/ss-pub-key.pem`
+- Saves it to `secrets/in-cluster/ss-pub-key.pem`
 - This key is used to encrypt secrets before committing them to Git

 **Result:**

-- Public key file `secrets/managed/ss-pub-key.pem` is created
+- Public key file `secrets/in-cluster/ss-pub-key.pem` is created
 - This key is safe to commit to Git (it's public and used for encryption only)

-### Step 11: Create Sealed Secrets
+### Step 9: Create Sealed Secrets

 ```sh
 git-crypt unlock